Insults, Lawsuits And Broken Rules: How Trump Built A California Golf Course

 From businessman to president

 The fighting and the insults haven't stopped since Trump reached the Oval Office.
-His blunt nature is part of why people voted to have him there in the first place.
+His blunt nature is part of why people voted to put him there in the first place.

 Among Trump's targets: the judicial branch, particularly the 9th Circuit Court of Appeals, which ruled against his administration's travel ban.